 Dear Brothers and Sisters in Christ Jesus,

-This week I continue with our series on the writings of St. Peter Julian Eymard in his classic book: How to Get More Out of Holy Communion.
-The theme for this series seeks to answer a common comment I hear from Catholics: ‘Holy Mass is boring’ or ‘I did not get anything out of attending Holy Mass’.
+This week I continue with the series on St. Peter Julian Eymard’s book: How To Get More Out Of Holy Communion.
+The purpose of this series is to help souls overcome a common spiritual experience felt during Holy Mass, which can be expressed through statements such as: ‘Holy Mass is boring’ or ‘I did not get anything out of attending Holy Mass’.

-Through the intercession of Mary, the Mother of God, St. Joseph, and St. Columbkill, may God bless you, your families and our parishes!
+Through the intercession of the Virgin Mary, St. Joseph, and St. Columbkill, may God bless you, your families and our parishes!

 In Christ through Mary,